JordanRL/Fermat/docs/index.md

 A best effort is made to keep this documentation current, and the entire documentation is reviewed before every tagged release, however the documentation under v:latest may at times be out of date or incomplete.

+!!! note "Why Use Fermat?"
+    To understand why this library might be useful in comparison to alternatives, please see the [Fermat vs. Alternatives](fermat-vs-alternatives.md) page.

 ### Info Boxes

 Additional information is provided throughout this documentation using color coded information boxes.
 These are the styles used and what they are used for.